Zormeister/EmbeddedDeviceMap/MAP.md

 Usually this is the Target value, with the `AP` or `dev` trailer removed, alongside being in all lowercase, like how you see in Apple firmware payloads or in kernel compilation outputs.

+The TargetType field has a maximum length of 8 characters as of XNU 6153.141.1, this was bumped to 16 characters in XNU 7195.50.7.100.1

 ### Platform

 The Platform value usually indicates the specific SoC of the device, or alternatively, the name of the platform itself.